Certified Drug Counselor Overview

 Step 1: Complete Educational Requirements

-- Take courses that can improve communication.
 Taking elective courses, like public speaking, can help a student develop and improve his or her communication skills.
 Since communication is an important element of substance abuse and addiction counseling, it's essential that an aspiring drug counselor is capable of communicating with individuals from diverse backgrounds in a variety of ways.

-- Volunteer.
-Participating in volunteer hours at a hospital or substance abuse center or facility can provide a student with first-hand experience and exposure to the kinds of people drug counselors work with on a daily basis.
+Additionally, logging volunteer hours at a hospital or substance abuse center can provide a student with first-hand experience and exposure to the kinds of people drug counselors work with on a daily basis.